quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 If the number of necessary server IDs per next hop is uniform, a simple implementation would use successively longer server IDs at each tier of load balancing, and the server configuration would match the last tier.
-Load balancers closer to the client can then treat any parts of the server ID they did not use as part of the nonce.
+The forward load balancers would simply treat the least significant bits of the server ID as part of the nonce.

 ## Server Process Demultiplexing